pratyushjain99/Project4-pratyusj/README.md

 **Use Servlets, not JAX-RS, for your web services.** Students have had issues deploying web applications built with JAX-RS to Docker Containers and a solution has not yet been found.

-Refer back to Lab 3 for instructions on deploying a web service to GitHub Codespaces.
+**Updated guidelines for deploying your web service to GitHub Codespaces will be provided before the Task 1 deadline.**

 ##### 3. Handle error conditions
 Your application should test for and handle gracefully: